Zuo Yiteng

-Zuo Yiteng (左伊藤; born 4 April 1995 in Beijing) is a Chinese footballer who currently plays for Chinese Super League side Changchun Yatai.
+Zuo Yiteng (左伊藤; born 4 April 1995 in Beijing) is a Chinese footballer who currently plays as a defender for Changzhi Huicheng.

 Club career

 Zuo Yiteng joined Chinese Super League side Changchun Yatai's youth academy in 2006.
 He was promoted to first squad in 2016.
 On 17 April 2016, he made his debut for Changchun Yatai in the 2016 Chinese Super League against Chongqing Lifan.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 31 January 2023.